box-project/box/doc/configuration.md

 The default file used is `index.php`.

-The main file contents is processed by the compactors as the other files.
+The main file contents is processed by the [compactors][compactors] as the other files.

 If the main file starts with a shebang line (`#!`), it will be automatically removed (the shebang line goes in the [stub][stub] for a PHAR and is configured by the [shebang][shebang] setting).